HyperAgents/hmas/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make :
-1. by opening an issue before by following the rules how to open an issue ;
+1. by opening an issue before by following the rules how to open an issue (cf. Section~1);
-2. discuss the problem with the different contributors by following the code of conduct ;
+2. discuss the problem with the different contributors by following the code of conduct (cf. Section~2);
-3. if a new feature is needed to the project, then follow the methodology how to create a new story ;
+3. if a new feature is needed to the project, then create a new story by following the methodology  (cf. Section~3);
-4. do a pull request and wait for approval by following the pull request process.
+4. do a pull request and wait for approval by following the pull request process (cf. Section~4).